princesegzy01/nearest-store-location/README.md

 ## Algorithm
 1. Retrieve Zip code or address as a query string from the request
 2. Query google maps API to retrieve the zip/address cordinates.
-3. Perform a loop to continously calculate the distace between google cordinates and the cordinates from the datasets.
+3. Perform a loop to continously calculate the distance between google cordinates and the cordinates from the datasets.
 4. Store the value lowest value found while calculating the distance.
 5. Get the index of the store with the lowest value and return it.